-If you're tired of receiving calls from debt collectors, the Fair Debt Collection Practices Act gives you the right to request that debt collectors stop calling you.
+If you've been hounded with calls from debt collectors, you have legal and effective means to stop these calls.
+The Fair Debt Collection Practices Act, the law that sets rules for third-party collection agencies, gives you the right to request that debt collectors stop calling you.
 However, for your request to be legal, you have to make it in writing.
-You can send what's known as a "cease and desist letter" to stop debt collectors from calling you.
+You can send what's known as a "cease-and-desist letter" to stop debt collectors from calling you.

-In your letter, be sure to include the current date, name and address of the debt collector, and any account number you have for the collection.
-You can get this information from your credit report or from any letters the debt collectors has sent you.
+Your letter should include the current date, name, and address of the debt collector, and any account number you have for the collection.
+You can get details about your debt from your credit report, from any letters the debt collectors have sent you, or any notes you've taken during a call with the collector.

 How to Send Your Cease and Desist Letter

-Type your letter in a document processor and print it out.
+Type your letter and print it out.
 You may be able to use a local library if you don't have access to a computer of your own.
+Sending an actual letter is critical to enforcing your rights under the FDCPA.
+Collectors aren't legally required to abide by a verbal request to stop calling you, unless you've asked them not to call you at work.

 City, State Zip